mondaycom/welcome-apps/apps/quickstart-integrations-monday-code/README.md

 # monday code - integration quickstart

 A minimal example to help you get started on monday code.

-> **Note:** monday code is only available for select testers.
-It will be available publicly in the next few months (updated: Aug 2023).
+[Learn more.](https://developer.monday.com/apps/docs/hosting-your-app-with-monday-code)

 ## Running the example

 For the example to work, you need to set it up in the monday UI, deploy the app, and set environment variables.

-> Want a video demo?
-[Find the link here.](https://www.loom.com/share/b982f6b88fc0491f9e70fa424eb91638)
+> Prefer a video demo?
+[Watch here.](https://www.loom.com/share/b982f6b88fc0491f9e70fa424eb91638)

 ### Setup
 - Download the files from Github – `npx degit github:yuhgto/welcome-apps/apps/quickstart-integrations-monday-code`